Marketing your property as a pet-friendly vacation rental is a big decision, but the advantages should definitely give you “paws” for thought.

-Solo travellers, families and retirees often prefer to include their pets in their vacation plans as they provide company and security for owners during a stay in a strange new place.
+Solo travelers, families and retirees often prefer to include their pets in their vacation plans as they provide company and security for owners during a stay in a strange new place.
 Pet lovers also feel guilty at leaving their four-legged friends behind in boarding kennels, so are more than happy to pay extra for suitable pet-friendly accommodation.

 Pet boarding costs typically start at $25 per pet per day, allowing you to add a healthy supplement to your prices for pet owners.

 Many travelers enjoy active outdoor pursuits in spring and fall and specifically want to bring their pets along.
-This provides high demand for pet-friendly accommodation in months that typically are not fully booked.
+This provides a high demand for pet-friendly accommodation in months that typically are not fully booked.
 Airlines, restaurants and hotels are increasingly pet-friendly, so by welcoming pets to your vacation rental, you can easily stand out from the crowd and attract more bookings.